Kingxukai/linux/Documentation/networking/l2tp.rst

 An L2TP tunnel carries one or more L2TP sessions.
 Each tunnel is associated with a socket.
 Each session is associated with a virtual netdevice, e.g. ``pppN``, ``l2tpethN``, through which data frames pass to/from L2TP.
-Fields in the L2TP header identify the tunnel or session and whether it is a control or data packet.
-When tunnels and sessions are set up using the Linux kernel API, we're just setting up the L2TP data path.
-All aspects of the control protocol are to be handled by user space.
+Fields in the woke L2TP header identify the woke tunnel or session and whether it is a control or data packet.
+When tunnels and sessions are set up using the woke Linux kernel API, we're just setting up the woke L2TP data path.
+All aspects of the woke control protocol are to be handled by user space.

 This split in responsibilities leads to a natural sequence of